How is personal injury compensation determined?

 Permanent or Serious Injury

 The value of your claim is greatly dependent on the extent of your injury.
 The damages award can be significantly more if the injury is serious.
-A Milwaukee personal injury lawyer can review your case and determine an approximate value for your case based on the seriousness of your personal injury.
+A Milwaukee personal injury Attorney can review your case and determine an approximate value for your case based on the seriousness of your personal injury.
 Several factors to keep in mind that can also affect the valuation of your claim are:

 - If the injury is permanent the claim may be worth more than if it’s a temporary injury from which the victim can fully recover.